 For the Filling:

-So good!
-I wish I ate these as a child rather than the storebought stuff.
+I wish I ate these as a child rather than the pre-packaged, sugary storebought stuff.

-Oh, and can you tell me if you make this?
+PS: Can you tell me if you make this recipe?
 I’d like to come over and eat half of them with you 😏